sdenier/Articles/pull_requests_and_inline_comments/pull_requests_and_inline_comments.md

 When the Intuition Falls Down (but is a Good First Start Anyway)
 ----------------------------------------------------------------

-Right now we just talked about added and remaining lines in the diff.
+Right now we just talked about added and untouched lines in the diff.
 Let's make things a bit more complicated by having both added and deleted lines in the original pull request.
 What happens if we put inline comments on deleted lines?

 ```
 1   A1